-How long it takes to save for a deposit
+How long does it take to save a deposit?

-Buying a home: How long it takes to save for a deposit
+Buying a home: How long does it take to save a deposit?

 Potential first-time buyers must typically save for eight years to afford a deposit to buy a home, data suggests.